 • No organizational home to govern systemwide performance.
-As part of the 2003 reorganization of health and human services agencies, the Legislature required the executive commissioner to implement a program to "evaluate and supervise the daily operations of" each health and human services agency.
-In practice, such tools to effectively govern the HHS system have not yet matured.
+As part of the 2003 reorganization of health and human services agencies, the Legislature required the executive commissioner to implement a program to "evaluate and supervise the daily operations of" each health and human services agency.8 In practice, such tools to effectively govern the HHS system have not yet matured.

 Overall system performance.
 Without a system to measure performance, the executive commissioner cannot effectively govern the system and know whether agencies are accomplishing their mission.
 A lack of overall focus on performance also contributes to continued fragmentation of the system, and makes progress towards and communication about established priorities difficult.
 Although performance measurement and improvement efforts exist, these are mostly narrowly focused on specific programs and scattered throughout the system.
 While simplifying the performance of hundreds of diverse programs in key measures is a daunting task, this complexity need not prevent establishment of some basic yardsticks for communicating the current situation, identifying important trends, and raising potential red flags.
-For example, Maine's consolidated health and human services system has a single online dashboard of basic measures such as finances, health, safety, and quality.
+For example, Maine's consolidated health and human services system has a single online dashboard of basic measures such as finances, health, safety, and quality.9 simply collecting and reporting hundreds of data points to actually evaluating and using this information to inform policy decisions and management actions.
+A key element to making this transition is developing a strong organizational focus and dedicated leadership responsible for these issues, which is lacking in the current system.
+Because performance management ultimately ties back to the quality and availability of information, any such efforts must also tie directly to data management and analytics systems, discussed in more detail in Issue 7.